ShereenHeshamLotfy/Olist-ECommerce-Insights-End-to-End-Data-Analysis/README.md

 - Top performing sellers
 - Revenue patterns per seller

+**Questions Answered:**
+- How many active sellers does the marketplace have?
+- Which sellers generate the most revenue?
+- How much do sellers pay for freight costs?
+- How many units does each seller sell?
+- How does seller performance change over time?
+- Which seller performs best in each product category?
+- What are the detailed metrics for each seller?

 **Recommendations:**
 - Support low-performing sellers with training.
 - Incentivize high-performing sellers for consistency.